 A Montgomery County Council transportation committee voted Monday against deferring the majority of construction funds for the new planned entrance to the Bethesda Metro station, The Washington Post reports.

-In his proposed capital spending plan, Montgomery County Executive Isiah Leggett (D) recommended pushing construction funds for the entrance past the six-year planning period, Patch reported last month.
+In his proposed capital spending plan, Montgomery County Executive Isiah Leggett (D) recommended pushing construction funds for the entrance past the six-year planning period,

-The new south entrance to the Metro station would add a total of six high-speed elevators between the street level at Wisconsin Avenue and Elm Street, the Red Line Metro station, and a planned Bethesda station on the Purple Line.
+The new to the Metro station would add a total of six high-speed elevators between the street level at Wisconsin Avenue and Elm Street, the Red Line Metro station, and a planned Bethesda station on the Purple Line.

 Since the design of the new entrance is linked to the planned light rail, officials didn't want to tie up capital funds in the proposed six-year plan for the new Metro entrance because federal funds for the Purple Line have yet to be secured and it’s unclear when the project will move forward, county spokesman Patrick Lacefield told Patch in January.